 - Americans Eat Their Weight in Genetically Engineered Food: Americans eat an average of 193 pounds of genetically engineered food per year.
 The average American adult weighs 179 pounds, so many of us are literally eating more than our weight in frankenfoods.

-- GMO Crop Planting In National Wildlife Refuges Rejected By US Judge: A US District Judge has ruled that until an environmental analysis is done, no one can plant genetically modified crops in National Wildlife Refuges.
+- Judge bans GMOs in national wildlife refuges: A US District Judge has ruled that until an environmental analysis is done, no one can plant genetically modified crops in National Wildlife Refuges.